This site uses technical (necessary) and analytics cookies.

 For further information on passports see Passports.

-Legalisation has to be done by an Italian diplomatic mission.
-Normally, you must make an appointment with the consulate to submit the document (original) to be legalised.
+Legalisation shall be made by an Italian diplomatic Mission.
+Normally, you shall make an appointment with the consulate to submit the document (original) to be legalised.

-For more information see Traduzione e legalizzazione documenti or contact the locally authorised consulate directly.
+For more information see Translation and legalisation of documents or contact the locally authorised consulate directly.

-You will have to grant proxy to an Italian notary (or have your signature authenticated at the bottom of a privately written proxy), have it legalised by the locally authorised chief law enforcement officer (Procura della Repubblica), have it translated and send it.
+You shall grant proxy to an Italian notary (or have your signature authenticated at the bottom of a privately written proxy), have it legalised (or apostilled, as appropriate) by the territorially competent Procura della Repubblica, and have it translated.

-After legalisation by the Procura, if the document is to have validity in a country that has not signed the Hague Apostille Convention, it must also be legalised by the foreign diplomatic mission in Italy in order to be valid in the destination country.
+After legalisation by the Procura, if the document shall have validity in a country that has not signed the Hague Apostille Convention, a second legalisation may be required by the diplomatic-consular Mission of the destination country in Italy.
+For this reason, it is advisable to check in advance with the relevant foreign diplomatic or consular Mission in Italy.

 List of foreign embassies and consulates in Italy